 Contentment for Paul was reflective of the deep sense of joy he felt within his heart.
 He had a promise from God—and we do, too.
 One day, like Paul, we will see our Savior face to face.
 Therefore, no matter what this world tosses at us, we can experience a true sense of joy right now.

 Do you feel as though you have lost your joy?
 Are you longing to experience it again?
 The joy of the Lord is one of God's greatest gifts.
 Take a moment to be silent before Him.
 Worship Him and praise Him for His faithfulness to you.
 When we dwell on the precious gift of the Gospel, we can't help but be lifted up in joy.
 The more fully we experience and grasp the grace of God, the greater will be our joy.

 Prayer: Father, restore my joy to overflowing, that it may bubble up and infuse my life.
-May this overflowing joy be an example to others of Your love.
+May this overflowing joy testify to others of Your love.
 As I sit before You now in silence, speak to me.
 I am listening.
 I pray in the name of Jesus.
 Amen.

-"[. . .] sorrowful, yet always rejoicing; poor, yet making many rich; having nothing, and yet possessing everything" (2 Corinthians 6:10).
+"Rather, as servants of God we commend ourselves in every way: . . . sorrowful, yet always rejoicing; poor, yet making many rich; having nothing, and yet possessing everything" (2 Corinthians 6:4, 10).